rayraysheng/cmpe272-team1-project/README.md

 ## Everyone please fork a new branch of the github repo.
 I will stop pushing directly to the main branch as that is not good practice :laughing:

+let's each fork a new branch for now, and we can discuss [branching practices](https://gist.github.com/digitaljhelms/4287848) next meeting

 ## Project Planning - Internal Use ##